How to start a bagel shop

-Below is a breakdown of key considerations when opening a bagel shop.
+Here’s a breakdown of key considerations when opening a bagel shop.
+Read to the end for some inspiring real-world examples.

 1. Choose the right location

 Opening a bagel business in a high-traffic area is one of the most effective ways to capture and grow demand.
-It’s specifically foot traffic you want – especially during morning commutes.
+It’s specifically foot traffic you want–especially during morning commutes.
 Starting a bagel shop off a busy highway can also be worthwhile if you are easily accessible and have good parking around your storefront.
-This is especially true if you’re hoping to capitalize on curbside pickup during your first few months of business.
+This is especially true if you’re planning to include curbside pickup.

 2. Source equipment and supplies

-• The latter is much cheaper, requiring only racks, on-site refrigeration, and an oven.
+- The latter is much cheaper, requiring only racks, on-site refrigeration, and an oven.
 Buying dough from suppliers also allows you to rent a much smaller space when opening a bagel shop.
-This, in turn, helps to keep costs down even more.
+This, in turn, helps to lower costs.

 3. Become legal and compliant

-Making sure all your paperwork is in order is a multistep process that includes:
+Make sure all your paperwork is in order.
+This multi-step process includes:

 4. Set up your payment environment

 These benefits are amplified if you choose payment technology that is specifically designed for the food service industry.
-At Clover, for example, our POS systems all come with contactless payment technology – allowing you to promote social distancing in your shop, at the curb, or on delivery runs.
+At Clover, for example, our POS systems all come with contactless payment technology and portable payment processing allowing customers to pay at the table or from their car.

 5. Promote your new bagel shop

 Before you can start making sales, you need to promote your new venture with marketing campaigns and social media engagement.
-Our POS systems can help with this stage as well by allowing you to launch discounts and create loyalty programs from one convenient dashboard.
+Our restaurant POS systems can help with this stage, as well, by allowing you to launch discounts and create loyalty programs from one convenient dashboard.

 How much does it cost to open a bagel shop?

-You now know how to start a bagel shop, but how much does the setup process cost?
+Now that you have an idea about how to start a bagel shop, you’re probably wondering how much the startup process costs?

-Depending on the size, location, and “readiness” of the spot you choose, expect to spend anywhere from tens of thousands of dollars1 to hundreds of thousands of dollars.2 Buying premade bagels can help reduce your expenses.
+Depending on the size, location, and “readiness” of the spot you choose, expect to spend anywhere from tens of thousands of dollars to hundreds of thousands of dollars.
+Buying pre-made bagels can help reduce your expenses.
 You can also keep costs low by leasing equipment instead of purchasing everything you need outright.
 Another good strategy involves only bringing on employees when you’re no longer able to keep up personally with the current demand and workload.

 Want more small business tips?